The techniques that boost your ideation and make AI brainstorming better too

 Why these techniques make brainstorming with AI more effective

-In fact, a study in Nature Human Behaviour showed that while ChatGPT can help generate ideas, it actually narrows the range of ideas.
+A study in Nature Human Behaviour showed that while ChatGPT can help generate ideas, it actually narrows the range of ideas.

 In one experiment focused on generating low-cost product ideas for college students, Chain-of-Thought prompting led to a 27% increase in unique ideas compared to basic prompting.
 This step-by-step method also brought AI’s output significantly closer to the diversity level of ideas produced by real human groups.

-Until next week,
+Until next time,

 Thomas